perry-amsterdam/led-clock/README.md

 # LED Clock Build with Wemos D1 Mini and WS2812B LEDs

-I’m building an LED clock using WS2812B LEDs, a picture frame from IKEA, laser cutting, 3D printing, a Wemos D1 Mini, and Arduino programming.
-This project is not only about creating a functional clock but also serves as a hands-on way to learn and experiment with Arduino programming, laser cutting, and 3D printing techniques.
+I’m building an LED clock using WS2812B LEDs, a picture frame from IKEA, laser cutting, 3D printing, an esp32 with zehpyr.
+This project is not only about creating a functional clock but also serves as a hands-on way to learn and experiment with esp32 programming, laser cutting, and 3D printing techniques.

 The clock face will start with a simple, functional design.
 Once the initial build is complete, I plan to collaborate with a group of talented artists to give the clock face an artistic makeover.